 Now is the time for us to include important personal life skills as a subject in all our schools too – it’s that important!

-Since personal life skills are as important as academics, it should be the role of the schools to teach these skills as a subject just like academics are taught.
+Since important personal life skills are as important as academics, it should be the role of the schools to teach these skills as a subject just like academics are taught.

 How to use santorofoundation.org

-This website is a free resource of material to help improve personal life skills.
+This website is a free resource of material to help improve important personal life skills.
 The materials on this website range from individual “sayings” to a full personal life skills curriculum program called Alive2Thrive.
 To help you become your best self, please review all this site has to offer.
 It is important you pass this site along to others so they can be the best they can be, and by doing so, we will build a better society.